gnyrfta/gameboy/README.md

 - Implement Filips 'Asteroids' game as a second item on the menu.

 ### Whenever someone is inspired
 - Build (3D-print?) a holder for the screen.
+Or use a shoebox.